addtheletters/space/README.md

 Whew.
 Just needed to dump some of that out of my head.
 If anyone has any ideas feel free to add them.
 Or implement them as classes XD

+----UPDATE----
+Hey, so what are the thoughts about multiplayer? -Zach